Mature Masculine

 Knowledge

-Knowledge without reverence becomes arrogance: cold, manipulative, and cut off from the sacred mystery it serves.
-Reverence without knowledge becomes helplessness, leaving one unmoored in confusion, unable to find a foothold or sense of possibility.
+Knowledge without reverence becomes arrogance—cold, manipulative, cut off from the sacred mystery it serves.
+Reverence without knowledge becomes helplessness, leaving one unmoored in confusion, unable to find a foothold in meaningful action.

-The Magician's task is to hold both: to know deeply and to bow before what he cannot know.
-This balancing act is what shapes a wise and useful life, allowing one to approach the world with both curiosity and humility, always attentive to nuance.
+The Magician's task is to hold both: to know deeply and bow before what he cannot know.
+This balance shapes a wise and useful life.
+It lets him approach the world with curiosity and humility, paying attention to nuance and complexity.

 Knowledge and the Magician

-Knowledge, in its mature form, is not information in your head.
-It is a living clarity that comes from being in direct touch with reality, with no need for self-deception or pretension.
+Knowledge, in its mature form, is not information stored in our heads.
+It is living clarity that comes from being in direct touch with reality.

-Healthy Knowledge in the Magician looks like direct inner knowing: a felt sense of "this is what's real right now," not theories about it or opinions borrowed from others.
-This authenticity brings true confidence rather than defensiveness or pride and grounds action in truth, promoting steady growth.
+Healthy Knowledge in the Magician looks like direct inner knowing: a felt sense of "this is what's real right now."
+Not theories about it.
+Not opinions borrowed from others.
+This kind of knowing brings real confidence rather than defensiveness.
+It grounds action in truth and builds power that lasts.

 The Shadows of Knowledge